fromeflow/Meniny.github.io/about.md

 title: "About：About"
 ---
 ####Basic Info
-Software developer on PC, Mac, Linux, ARM and iOS platform.
+Software developer on PC, Linux, ARM and iOS platform.
 Crafty.
 Blogger.
 Traveller.
 Big fan of Apple.
 Love of color.
 Doggies are my fave.

 ####Links
 GitHub: <https://github.com/Meniny>